ucdavis/General-Plan-Map-Python/install_guide.md

 # Install Guide

 This guide will walk you through the process of installing a local version of the general plan mapper to test your contributions before making a pull request.
-It will start with X, Y, Z.

 # 1. Clone the repo